Generic Name: meloxicam (Oral route)

 Serious side effects can occur during treatment with this medicine.
 Sometimes serious side effects can occur without warning.
-However, possible warning signs often occur, including severe stomach pain, black tarry stools, and/or vomiting of blood or material that looks like coffee grounds; skin rash; swelling of the face, fingers, feet, and/or lower legs.
-Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of skin.
-Stop taking this medicine and check with your doctor immediately if you or your child notice any of these warning signs.
+However, possible warning signs often occur, including severe stomach pain, black tarry stools, and/or vomiting of blood or material that looks like coffee grounds, skin rash, swelling of the face, fingers, feet, and/or lower legs.
+Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of the skin.
+Check with your doctor immediately if you or your child notice any of these warning signs.

 Serious skin reactions can occur during treatment with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.

 Using this medicine during the later part of a pregnancy can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This medicine may cause a delay in ovulation for women and may affect their ability to have children.
 If you plan to have children, talk with your doctor before using this medicine.

 Tell your doctor if you have unexplained weight gain or edema (fluid retention or body swelling) with this medicine.